greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 2. On Datasets
 	1. Success Factors of ImageNet
 	2. Other Relevant Datasets
-	3. Possible Alternatives
+	3. Possible Alternatives to EmpathyNet
 3. On Ethics
-	1. Ethical Behavior is Utility-maximizing Behavior
+	1. Ethical Behavior as Utility-maximizing Behavior
-	2. Ethical Behavior is Empathetic Behavior
+	2. Ethical Behavior as Empathetic Behavior
-	3. Ethical Behavior is Normal Behavior
+	3. Ethical Behavior as Normal Behavior
 4. Why EmpathyNet?
 	1. Multimodal
 	2. Inclusive